Enter your ZIP to find local pros.

 Subfloor Condition

-Prefinished planks are stained and sealed at the factory before they arrive.
-They are quicker to install, create less mess, and let you use the room right away.
-Unfinished planks are sanded, stained, and finished after installation, which adds more labor, takes two to three extra days, and creates some odor while the finish dries.
-However, unfinished planks let you choose custom colors and finishes, and the boards fit together with a smooth, seamless look.
+Prefinished planks are stained and sealed at the factory before delivery.
+They are faster to install, create less disruption, and allow immediate use of the space.
+Unfinished planks are sanded, stained, and finished on-site after installation — a process that adds two to three days of work and some odor, but delivers a seamless, custom result and allows color matching to existing floors.

 Installation Complexity

-Straight installations in rectangular rooms are the easiest and most affordable.
-Diagonal layouts, herringbone, and chevron patterns need more cuts, create more waste, and take much more time to install.
-These complex patterns can often double the labor cost compared to a standard layout.
+Straight installations in rectangular rooms are the most affordable.
+Diagonal layouts, herringbone, and chevron patterns require more cuts, generate more waste, and take significantly longer to install.
+Complex patterns can double labor costs compared to a standard layout.

 Janka Hardness

-Wood hardness affects how long your floor will last and how much maintenance it needs, but not the installation price.
-The Janka Hardness Test shows how much force it takes to press a steel ball into the wood.
-A higher number means the floor is harder and less likely to dent.
-Red oak (1,290) is the average.
+Wood hardness affects long-term durability and maintenance needs, but it does not change installation pricing.
+The Janka Hardness Test measures the force required to embed a steel ball into the wood — a higher number means greater dent resistance.
+Red oak (1,290) is the standard benchmark.
 Ash (1,320), maple (1,450), hickory (1,820), and Brazilian cherry (2,350) are all harder.
-Pine (870) and cherry (950) are softer and can dent more easily in busy areas.
+Pine (870) and cherry (950) are softer and show wear more readily in high-traffic areas.

 Plank Width and Length

-Wider planks, which are 6 to 12 inches across, cost more per square foot than standard 3-inch strips.
-They need fewer seams and can make a room look bigger.
-Longer planks mean fewer end joints but can be harder to install.
-Both width and length affect the material cost, but usually do not change labor costs much.
+Wider planks — typically 6 to 12 inches across — cost more per square foot than standard 3-inch strips.
+They create fewer seams and can make a room feel larger.
+Longer planks reduce end joints but can be more difficult to install in older homes with subfloor irregularities.
+Both dimensions affect material cost without significantly changing labor rates.

 Image of an empty room with new hardwood floors installed